 Every desktop represented a separate user, and a copy of the application which was physically installed was sold as a license.
-Although many companies still pursue the licensing model path, the IT industry evolved over time into a SaaS.
+Although many companies still pursue the licensing model path, the IT industry has evolved over time into a SaaS model.

-The SaaS model allows a lot of flexibility as it does not require any complex installations and updates.
+The SaaS model allows a lot of flexibility as it does not require complex installations and updates.

 Typically, the process of getting started goes like this: you create a user account (email address) to log in, count the number of users logging in, and calculate the bill.

 This is an easy way to go, especially for companies that are under pressure of rapid growth.
 A next segment into learning more about SaaS would be to discover differen SaaS metrics that both executives and managers use to drive business growth and maintain a data-driven culture.